Navigating a Corporate Crisis: Managing the Risks of Downsizing in Venezuela

 This is because a formal bankruptcy process must be undertaken with the oversight of a commercial court in Venezuela, and the bankruptcy and moratorium provisions of the Venezuelan Code of Commerce are outdated.

-Depending on the industry, if there is a suspension or reduction of a 'critical activity', consumer-protection law will require the company to make available spare parts and repair facilities for a 'reasonable' time period.
+Depending on the industry, if there is a suspension or reduction of a ‘critical activity’, consumer protection law will require the company to make spare parts and repair facilities available for a ‘reasonable’ period.

 Risk of criminal prosecution

-For example, the temporary closure of a manufacturing facility for low levels or lack of raw materials has been viewed as a 'boycott' by the government,9and such a boycott may be subject to criminal prosecution and punishable by imprisonment of up to 12 years.
-Other actions that may seem reasonable, especially in a hyperinflationary environment, may be construed as 'hoarding' (holding on to product inventories) or 'speculative transactions' (adjusting prices).
+For example, the temporary closure of a manufacturing facility for low levels or lack of raw materials has been viewed by the authorities as a ‘boycott’, and as such may be subject to criminal prosecution and punishable by imprisonment of up to 12 years.
+Other actions that may seem reasonable, especially in a hyperinflationary environment, may be construed as ‘hoarding’ (holding on to product inventories) or ‘speculative transactions’ (adjusting prices).

 Therefore, management and expert counsel should walk hand-in-hand to design and implement commercial and asset protection and preservation tactics to minimise the risk of criminal prosecution.

 Under extreme circumstances, it is sometimes preferable to err on the side of caution.
 Managers may be continually faced with having to choose not to take a commercially reasonable action if that action could expose management or key employees to criminal prosecution.

 Contingency plans: a broad outline

 An integral part of any exit strategy is its contingency plan, which should be used as a flexible road map if a crisis ensues.
 The following preparatory measures should be carefully considered to craft a contingency plan: